berbix/berbix-node/README.md

  - `issueDetails: IssueDetails` - Extra details on the issue(s) detected.
 See [IssueDetails](#issuedetails) below.

 This method may throw an object containing the following properties if there was an error uploading the image:
- - `status: number` - The HTTP status code returned by the API.
+ - `status: number | null` - The HTTP status code returned by the API.
 As documented in [documentation for uploads endpoint][upload-docs], different 4XX status codes can indicate different problems with the upload, so thrown objects should be caught and the `status` property inspected by the caller to determine how to proceed.
+This will be set to `null` if a timeout is configured for the HTTP client and the call times out.
  - `error: string` - An error message.
  - `nextStep: string | undefined` - Only present for 409 ("Conflict") responses.
 Indicates the next expected step.
 See the [API documentation for uploads][upload-docs].
  - `response: object` - The parsed JSON response body from the API, as [described in the documentation for the endpoint][upload-docs].